Internal Links

 if they are never used on fast slew.
 Remember, the LX200 mount was designed

 for use with a 20cm aperture load.
-But the failure rate on the big LX200s
+But the failure rate on the big LX200s in the 1990s

-has been woeful in my experience and countless other UK amateurs' experience too.
+was woeful in my experience and countless other UK amateurs' experience too.

 I have a VERY long list of bad LX200 experiences with the larger 'scopes.
 Also,